micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [fresh flowers].
 Recently picked or purchased flowers that are still vibrant, colorful, and fragrant, often used to symbolize love, affection, or appreciation.
 #### [Return to Q Index](#section1)

-## <a name="question12"></a>Q12:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，"mull over" "with respect to"，"sign a slip".{Story-style.  normal life, humor, sarcasm}
+## <a name="question12"></a>Q12:   Please give me an example including "charge late fees","be a crapshoot","take-out menus","to order in"，"mull over" "with respect to"，"sign a slip".%Story-style.  normal life, humor, sarcasm%

 #### A12: